Shifts and improvements in students’ learning occur when teachers used the devices to support:

 Transform your teaching role through strategic and deliberate planning for the use of ICTs.

-- Embed technology effectively in needs-driven planning and practice.
+- Embed digital technologies effectively into needs-driven planning and practice.

 - Reflect on the way your learners can develop higher order understanding of the curriculum through effective use of digital technologies.